How businesses can benefit from internal link building

 Generally, link building efforts are geared towards building external links.
 Are you missing opportunities by not link building internally as well?

-In an ever-changing digital landscape, and new content being published constantly, it is important to create high-quality links in order to reach poll positions in search engine results.
+In an ever-changing digital landscape, and new content being published constantly, it is important to create high-quality branded mentions in order to reach poll positions in search engine results.

 Today, algorithms can find and categorise content to identify positive links which can be used to improve SEO.
 Search engine algorithms use links contained within web page’s content to better understand the navigation, architecture and relevancy of web pages.
 This means…

 While well-authored content, optimised with relevant keywords, is critical, content must also be available for search engines to crawl and display in the search results.
 And of course, for users to navigate with ease.
 Link building is foundational for both of these aspects.